Week 2

 They tested their attacks against local models on their computers (they have access to the file model.h5), and rely on themselves to restrain access to model information.
 Intentionally or unintentionally, they exploit extra information to improve their methods.
 For example:

-• A Pytorch / Tensorflow model makes predictions using the function model.predict(X), and the function only accepts input images X as arrays.
-We can't stack images of different shapes to be an array, thus they resize the images to be the same size so that the function won't give errors, which is a mistake.
+as arrays.
+We can't stack images of different shapes to be an array, thus they resize the images to be the same size so that the function won't give errors, which is a mistake. - The function

-• The function model.predict(X) won't give errors even if the image X contains negative values.
-Thus they are unaware that their methods generate invalid images.
+contains negative values.
+Thus they are unaware that their methods generate invalid images. - The function

-• The function model.predict(X) accepts float numbers, thus they did not convert their input images to be integers.
+accepts float numbers, thus they did not convert their input images to be integers. - The function

 Plan